ethanlee515/crypto-research-notes/homomorphic-notes.md

 \- FHE compiler [SoK paper](https://arxiv.org/pdf/2101.07078.pdf)

 A story that we're maybe all too familiar with.
-Near-term applications may have to break abstractions.
+Near-term applications may need to break abstractions.

 ## Lack of business incentives?